BryonBurke/animal_shelter/README.md

   rails s
   open postman and navigate to: localhost:3000

-Known Bugs
+Known Bugs:
 No known bugs

 Support and contact details
-_If you have any issues with the program or want to reach out, email bryonparis@gmail.com
+If you have any issues with the program or want to reach out, email bryonparis@gmail.com

-Technologies Used
+Technologies Used:
-This program utilized:

-RUBY and was built on Atom
+This program utilized RUBY and was built on Atom
-License

 Licensed under MIT license

 Copyright (c) 2020 Bryon Burke